MuhammadSameedAbbasi/facial-recognition-android-app/README.md

 - Detect and Recognize faces in **Real Time**.
 - Works **offline** without using API connection.
 - **Fast** and **Accurate**.
+- cloud backup of identified faces.
+- assist in storing voice messages.

 ### Demo